TriangleBear/Ev_Ap/README.md

+Here's the updated version based on your request for the current setup using SQLite:

+---

 # RFID Events

 This project is a system that handles member registration, event creation, and RFID attendance tracking.
-It uses a MySQL database to store member details and event attendance data.
+It uses an SQLite database to store member details and event attendance data.
 The project includes a GUI built with `customtkinter` for easy interaction and management.

 ## Requirements

 - Python 3.x
 - `customtkinter` for the GUI
-- `pymysql` for database interactions
+- `sqlite3` for database interactions
 - `pandas` for handling data
 - `icecream` for debugging
 - `CTkMessagebox` for showing message boxes
-- MySQL server running with necessary privileges and configurations

 ## Project Structure

 1. **menu.py** - The main GUI file, handling the user interface for registering members, creating events, and managing tables.
-2. **dbActions.py** - Contains the database interaction logic for registering members, fetching table data, and recording attendance.
+2. **dblite.py** - Contains the database interaction logic for registering members, creating event tables, and recording attendance using SQLite.
-3. **dbcloud.py** - Contains database connection logic to interact with the MySQL database.
+3. **rfid_app.py** - Handles the user interface for scanning RFID tags and interacting with the database.

 ---